kyverno/website/content/en/docs/writing-policies/mutate.md

 ```

 By default, the above policy will not be applied when it is installed.
 This behavior can be configured via `mutateExistingOnPolicyUpdate` attribute.
 If you set `mutateExistingOnPolicyUpdate` to `true`, Kyverno will mutate the existing secret on policy CREATE and UPDATE AdmissionReview events.
+When `mutateExistingOnPolicyUpdate` is specified `mutate.targets` has to be specified.

 ```yaml
 apiVersion: kyverno.io/v1